×

 $ oc new-project test-namespace

-2. Using the following YAML example, create a bridge NetworkAttachmentDefinition custom resource definition (CRD) file named bridge-nad.yaml:
+2. Using the following YAML configuration example, create a bridge NetworkAttachmentDefinition custom resource definition (CRD) file named bridge-nad.yaml:

 apiVersion: "k8s.cni.cncf.io/v1"